Anurag Singh (cricketer, born 1990)

-Anurag Singh (born 10 October 1990) is an Indian cricketer who played for Madhya Pradesh at Indian domestic level between 2013 and 2015.
+Anurag Singh (born 10 October 1990) is an Indian cricketer who played for Madhya Pradesh at the Indian domestic level between 2013 and 2015.
 A right handed batsman and a left-arm medium pace bowler, Singh made his List A debut in February 2013 against Uttar Pradesh.
 Later that year, in December, he made his first class debut against Saurashtra in Indore.
 He did not play either List A or First Class cricket after 2013, but did make three appearances in domestic T20s in April 2015.